-Goal # Description 4 Voices Academy will recruit and maintain highly qualified teachers who are committed to the Voices Vision and mission who will deliver high-quality Common Core standard based instruction.
+Goal # Description 4 Voices MH will recruit and maintain highly-qualified teachers who are committed to the Voices vision and mission who will deliver high-quality Common Core standard based instruction.
 (Broad Goal -Priority 1A, 6C)

-Voices MP serves a traditionally underserved, low-income, Latino and English Learners student population.
-This group has been hit particularly hard by pandemic related learning loss.
-While we were able to provide a strong virtual and hybrid program in 2020-21, research and Voices MP's own internal data showed that students did not make great growth.
-In particular, Voices MP's K-1 students faced challenges in literacy instruction online and we expect that we will need highly-trained teachers to support this learning loss.
-Voices MP will ensure our teachers have the mindset, will and skill necessary to tackle the challenges of post-pandemic education and who can help Voices MP reach positive student outcomes.
-Coupled with the California teacher shortage before COVID-19, and that many educators are leaving the profession, we foresee a challenge in being able to fill these roles.
-We know pandemic related learning loss will have an impact on students in the years to come as well, and the more Voices MP can develop and retain highly-qualified, mission-driven teachers, the better for our students.
+Voices serves a traditionally underserved, low-income, Latino and English Learner student population.
+This group has been hit particularly hard with COVID-19 pandemic related learning loss.
+While Voices was able to provide a strong virtual and hybrid program in 2020-21, research and our own internal data has shown that students did not meet growth goals.
+In particular, Voices K-1 students faced challenges in literacy instruction online and we expect that Voices will need highly-trained teachers to support the resulting learning loss.
+Voices has to make sure our teachers have the mindset, will and skill necessary to tackle the challenges of post-pandemic education and that they will work to achieve positive student outcomes.
+Coupled with the California teacher shortage before COVID-19, and that many educators have been leaving the profession, Voices foresees a challenge in being able to fill these roles.
+We know pandemic related learning loss will have an impact on students for years to come, and the more Voices can develop and retain highly-qualified, mission-driven teachers, the better for our students.